 County departments are encouraged to seek and apply for grants to provide services whenever possible.
-If a grant match is needed from County Board authorized funds, the department applying for the grant shall seek approval of the County Administrator, Board Chair, and Finance Chair before submitting the grant application.
-Lee County will not be obligated for any grant match dollars that were not expressly approved by the appropriate parties. .
+If a grant match is ing monies are needed from County Board authorized funds, the department applying for the grant shall seek approval of the County Administrator, Board Chair, and Finance Chair Committee before submitting the grant application.
+Lee County will not be obligated for any grant match dollars that were not expressly approved by the appropriate parties.
+Finance Committee.
 Upon approval of the County Administrator, Board Chair, and Finance Chair, the Finance Chair shall inform the Finance Committee of the pending grant and match requirement.

-When a new grant award is received or renewed, the department head is responsible for maintaining a copy of the grant award agreement and providing a copy to the County Administrator and Finance Director.
+When a new grant award is received or renewed, the department head is responsible for maintaining a copy of the grant award agreement and providing a copy to the County Administrator and Treasurer's Office Finance Director.
 The department head is responsible for all program performance and fiscal reporting and for ensuring they or their staff have the appropriate training to file any necessary grant reports.